aisingapore/ml-project-cookiecutter-onprem-poly/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/08-deployment.md

     permissions, please request assistance from your team lead or the administrators.

-To deploy the FastAPI server on GKE, you can make use of the sample Kubernetes manifest files provided with this template:
+To deploy the FastAPI server on Kubernetes, you can make use of the sample Kubernetes manifest files provided with this template:

 === "Local Machine"